Pranay277/YOLO-object-detection/README.md

 While running Jupyter Notebook, I had to learn how to navigate to the correct working directory (my project folder) before executing YOLO commands.
 Once I understood that process, the workflow became smooth.

 6.Isolated Dependency Installation
-With guidance from my mentor (ChatGPT Assistant), I learned to install all required dependencies inside a dedicated Conda environment instead of globally.
+I learned to install all required dependencies inside a dedicated Conda environment instead of globally.
 This ensured that other projects and system Python installations weren’t affected by version conflicts, keeping my setup clean and stable.

 ## Learning Outcome:-